 In December 2020, we entered into a convertible promissory note agreement and a side letter with Affini-T Therapeutics, Inc. ("Affini-T"), a private biotechnology company.
 We paid cash of \$1.5 million as a principal amount of the promissory note with 6% annual interest and maturity in December 2021.
-The promissory note was convertible in Affini-T's next qualifying round of financing at a conversion price equal to the lesser of (i) 85% of the price per share paid by other investors (or 80% if the qualified financing occurs after June 24, 2021) or (ii) the price per share obtained by dividing \$30.0 million by the number of shares of common stock of Affini-T outstanding immediately prior to the qualified financing.
+The promissory note was convertible in Affini-T's next qualifying round of financing at a conversion price equal to the lesser of (i) 85% of the price per share paid by other investors (or 80% if the qualified financing.
 In accordance with the side letter, we were engaged to perform the certain services for Affini-T. As a consideration for services, we received 1,867,300 shares of Affini-T common stock, of which 10% of such shares were vested at the issuance date and 90% of such shares were subject to forfeiture if no genome editing licensing agreement was finalized between us and Affini-T by October 31, 2021.
-Effective November 1, 2021, 1,663,570 common stock shares issued to us were forfeited and cancelled as the license agreement was not signed between the parties.
-When we entered into the convertible promissory note, our office business officer at the time also served as chief executive officer of Affini-T. Our chief business officer departed the company in November 2021 and Affini-T was no longer a related party of the company as of December 31, 2021.
+Effective November 1, 2021, 1,653,570 common stock shares issued to us were forfeited and cancelled as the license agreement was not signed between the parties.
+When we entered into the convertible promissory note, our chief business officer at the time also served as chief executive officer of Affini-T. Our chief business officer departed the company as of December 31, 2021.